Peace Dollars

 Display per page

-GEM MATTE FINISH PROOF.
+GEM SATIN FINISH PROOF.
 ONLY 8 STRUCK.
-ONLY ONE EVERY CERTIFIED BY PCGS.
+ONLY ONE EVER CERTIFIED BY PCGS OR CAC.
 CAC.

 GEM CREAMY LUSTROUS SURFACES.
 HIGHEST GRADE AVAIABLE WITH A CAC STICKER.
 CAC.

-GEM SATIN LUSTROUS SURFACES.
-JUST 6 COINS GRADED HIGHER AT PCGS.
+GEM SATIN WHITE LUSTROUS SURFACES.
+ONLY FIVE COINS GRADED HIGHER AT PCGS.

 WELL STRUCK AND LUSTROUS UNDER A AMBER/BLUE PATINA.
 JUST ONE COIN GRADED HIGHER AT NGC.

-GEM SATIN WHITE LUSTROUS SURFACES.
+GEM LUSTROUS SURFACES WITH A SPLASH OF ROSE AMBER TONING.
 JUST TWO COINS GRADED HIGHER AT PCGS.